fearless23/programming-knowledge/Miscellaneous/ContextFreeNames.md

 const car2 = { carFoo: 123, carModel: "CIVIC", carMake: "Honda" }
 ```

-In examples abouve car is better than car2 and user is better than user2.
+In examples above car is better than car2 and user is better than user2.
-When adding car or user in front of fields we provide un-neccessary context which serves no purpose.
+When adding car or user in front of fields we provide un-necessary context
+which serves no purpose.

 ```js
 // using car and user